Both the models Roomba i3 and Roomba e5 are Irobot’s best robot vacuums available today.

 Imprint Link Technology

 Do Roombas Work in Sync with Braava mopping robots?
 Yes.
-Roomba I3 do.
+Roomba I3 does.

 Roomba I3 can connect to the Braava jet robot mops (from Irobot) and works in sync.
 It means the braava starts mopping immediately after the Roomba model does the vacuuming.
 No supervision is required.
 All credit goes to Imprint link technology.